mfornace/nupack-docs-dev/sources/design.md

 ### Window

 A [window constraint](definitions.md#hard-constraints) forces a concatenation of domains to have a sequence that is a subsequence of a source sequence.
 More generally, a window can be drawn from any of multiple source sequences.
-A `Window` constraint is specified as:
+A `Window` hard constraint is specified as:

 - Define one or more source sequences as strings.
 - Specify a list of domains for concatenation; alternatively, specify a target strand